Here’s Where to Eat and Drink on St. Patrick’s Day in Philadelphia

 McGillin’s on St. Patrick’s Day / Photo courtesy of McGillin’s Olde Ale House

-This year, Philly’s St. Patrick’s Day Parade is set for Sunday, March 10th, which is a week before the actual holiday on March 17.
-You’ve got seven days to party.
-Whether you want to watch the parade, dig into corned beef and cabbage, or are simply looking for an excuse to get your green drink on, these restaurants and bars will ensure it’s your lucky day.
+Whether you want to watch the parade, work on your Irish dancing, dig into corned beef and cabbage, or are simply looking for a green beer, these restaurants and bars will ensure it’s your lucky day.

-McGillin’s Old Ale House, Midtown Village
+McGillin’s Olde Ale House, Midtown Village

 Bridget Foy’s, Queen Village